sahlinet/docker-odoo/README.md

 # Use

 ## Start working with Odoo
    Open [Odoo](http://localhost:10080) at the choosen port (10080 in `run.sh`).

+   * Odoo is started with the option `--without-demo=all`
+   * The first start will take a while because the tables are created in the database.
-Username for the administrator account is `admin` (Password: `admin`).
+   * Username for the administrator account is `admin` (Password: `admin`).
 After the first login you should change the password and create your own user with suitable privileges in Odoo.